DragginGroup/Site/SP/api/README.md

-these are just things that can be used for things
+these are things that are used like API's